katiehuangx/data-engineering/resources.md

 ### 2. SQL

-You can refer to my list of SQL resources under ["Where to Learn SQL"](https://github.com/katiehuangx/Transition-into-Data-Analytics?tab=readme-ov-file#-where-to-learn-sql).
+Refer to my list of SQL resources under ["Where to Learn SQL"](https://github.com/katiehuangx/Transition-into-Data-Analytics?tab=readme-ov-file#-where-to-learn-sql).

 ## Data Processing and ETL